Mr4k/blog/content/foul-play.md

 3. Continue to poke around and hope we found something

 Option (1) seemed difficult at the time.
 We did not know how to access the on device OS code to reverse engineer it.
 And we could not find a leak of the code on Google.
 The only other way to get the code was through a human being.
-We knew Panic did send firmware to people who claimed to have Playdate issues but that seemed too underhanded and even then it would take too long given our limited time frame. [ref]Tricking Panic might not have worked anyway because the Playdate os firmware is encrypted and we’d have to find a way to pull the decryption key off the devic to decompile it[/ref]
+We knew Panic did send firmware to people who claimed to have Playdate issues but that seemed too underhanded and even then it would take too long given our limited time frame. [ref]Tricking Panic might not have worked anyway because the Playdate os firmware is encrypted and we’d have to find a way to pull the decryption key off the device to decompile it[/ref]

 We did try a little bit of option (2).
 I poked around the Google and the Playdate Squad discord to see if anyone else had written about accessing the wifi.
 We also looked quickly at a project called [IndexOS](https://scratchminer.github.io/Index-OS-Website/index) which is an alternative game launcher for the Playdate.
-It seemed like IndexOS’s installer was able to get around some system permissions to swap out it's game launcher with the default one.
+It seemed like IndexOS’s installer was able to get around some system permissions to swap out its game launcher with the default one.
 But after half an hour we couldn’t see any obvious exploits in its code (we’ll revisit IndexOS later).
 Due to time constraints we decided to cut our losses here and move on.

 Having tried options (1) and (2) Nick and I decided to fall back on option (3), deepen our understanding of the system and hope we got lucky.